 2. Image Processing

-Next, computer vision algorithms analyze and process these new digital files to discover the data:
+Now that you have a clear image, the computer takes over.
+Computer vision algorithms analyze and process these new digital files to discover the data:

 - Optical character recognition (OCR) recognizes typed text and converts it to digital text.